bsoule/expost/README.md

 <font size="-1">

-$more What happens in the case of more than two occurrences of a footnote?
+[1] What happens in the case of more than two occurrences of a footnote?
 One answer is, just don't do that.
 But for completeness' sake, the real answer is: the natural generalization where all but the last occurrence links to the last occurrence and the last occurrence links to the first.
 Specifically, each occurrence gets replaced with one of the following: